sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: A list of items including an optional language definition to support the processing of text-string values and an unbounded set of any-attribute items.
 Described in {{model-global-attributes}}.

-- tag-id (index 0): A 16 byte binary string or textual identifier uniquely referencing a software component.
+- tag-id (index 0): A 16-byte binary string or textual identifier uniquely referencing a software component.
 The tag identifier MUST be globally unique.
 Failure to ensure global uniqueness can create ambiguity in tag use since the tag-id serves as the global key for matching and lookups.
-If represented as a 16 byte binary string, the identifier MUST be a valid universally unique identifier as defined by {{RFC4122}}.
-There are no strict guidelines on how this identifier is structured, but examples include a 16 byte GUID (e.g. class 4 UUID) {{RFC4122}}, or a text string appended to a DNS domain name to ensure uniqueness across organizations.
+If represented as a 16-byte binary string, the identifier MUST be a valid universally unique identifier as defined by {{RFC4122}}.
+There are no strict guidelines on how this identifier is structured, but examples include a 16-byte GUID (e.g., class 4 UUID) {{RFC4122}}, or a text string appended to a DNS domain name to ensure uniqueness across organizations.

 - tag-version (index 12): An integer value that indicate the specific release revision of the tag.
 Typically, the initial value of this field is set to 0 and the value is monotonically increased for subsequent tags produced for the same software component release.
 This value allows a CoSWID tag producer to correct an incorrect tag previously released without indicating a change to the underlying software component the tag represents.
 For example, the tag version could be changed to add new metadata, to correct a broken link, to add a missing payload entry, etc. When producing a revised tag, the new tag-version value MUST be greater than the old tag-version value.